pratidan2925/DevOps-AWS-Interview-Questions/AWS/AWS_README.md

 #### 21. How to run a script which you need to install while creating EC2
 You can use the EC2 user data feature to run a script at the launch of the instance.
 The script is provided in the user data field during the EC2 instance configuration.

-#### 22. Types of load balancer
-Application Load Balancer (ALB)
-Network Load Balancer (NLB)
-Classic Load Balancer (CLB)

 #### 23. Explain in details in which condition which load balancer is best suitable
-ALB: Best for HTTP/HTTPS traffic, providing advanced routing, SSL termination, and user authentication.
+- ALB: Best for HTTP/HTTPS traffic, providing advanced routing, SSL termination, and user authentication.
-NLB: Best for TCP/UDP traffic, providing high performance and low latency.
+- NLB: Best for TCP/UDP traffic, providing high performance and low latency.
-CLB: Best for simple load balancing of HTTP/HTTPS and TCP traffic.
+- CLB: Best for simple load balancing of HTTP/HTTPS and TCP traffic.

 #### 24. What is Lambda?
 AWS Lambda is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources.